ziapeltagames/six-winters/README.md

 # six-winters

-*Six Winters* is the current working title for the *Wrath of the Autarch* boardgame.
-It combines legacy kingdom building elements, a resource dice game, and a card driven quest system.
+*Six Winters* is the *Wrath of the Autarch* boardgame.
+It combines the kingdom building elements of the role-playing game with a resource dice game and a card driven quest system.

 Influences: *Incan Gold*, *Tales of the Arabian Nights*, *7th Continent*, *City of Kings*, *Arkham Horror Cardgame*, *Terraforming Mars*, and *Kingsburg*.